| Erin Ptah ( @ 2010-02-01 07:04 pm UTC |

 A small but tender smile lit up Jon's face.
 "I'd love to."

 etter not go in there," cautioned Wilmore, as Oliver approached the tent.
 "Stephen's back in one piece.
-He and Jon are just working out, uh, personal stuff now.""He's back?" repeated Oliver.
-"Healing up nicely, then?"
+He and Jon are just working out, uh, personal stuff now."

 "Oh, sure.
 They're going to be fine."